Why I'm adding the Smeg Citrus Juicer to my wedding registry – it's expensive but so worth it

 Is the Smeg Citrus Juicer worth the money?

 Another good use for this juicer is making cocktails.
-My partner fancies himself a bit of a mixologist, so we go through a lot of lemons and limes for mojitos, daiquiris and lemon drop cocktails.
-The Smeg Citrus Juicer would get a lot of use in my kitchen for this alone, and if you like to bake summery desserts it could also come in very useful.
+We love citrusy drinks in our house, so we go through a lot of lemons and limes for mojitos, palomas, and margaritas.
+The Smeg Citrus Juicer would get a lot of use in my kitchen for this alone.

-For those with a proudly coordinated kitchen, you can pair the Smeg Citrus Juicer with some of the best toasters and blenders on the market - the Smeg toasters come in a huge range of colors, so they're easy to pair with your new juicer.
+For those with a proudly coordinated kitchen, you can pair the Smeg Citrus Juicer with some of the best toasters and best blenders on the market – the Smeg toasters come in a huge range of colors, so they're easy to pair with your new juicer.

 Sign up to the Homes & Gardens newsletter